 IALA.
 Guideline G1027 Simulation in VTS Training

-PROCEDURES FOR CONDUCTING AUDITS
+CONDUCTING AUDITS

 An audit is an evidence-gathering process used to evaluate how well the audit criteria are being met.
-Audits must be objective, impartial, and independent, and the audit process must be both systematic and documented.
+Audits should be objective, impartial, and independent, and the audit process should be both systematic and documented.

-The competent authority (or its delegated third party) is to ensure that the training organization meets the requirements of IALA Recommendation R0103, and the specific requirements of the model courses they seek approval for.
-The auditor undertaking compliance audits should have the necessary knowledge and skills to apply audit principles, procedures and techniques.
+The competent authority (or its delegated third party) is to ensure that the training organization or VTS provider meets the requirements of IALA Standards S1050, and the specific requirements of the model courses they seek approval for.
+Auditors undertaking compliance audits should have the necessary knowledge and skills to apply audit principles, procedures and techniques.

-The training organization may apply at the same time to be accredited and approved to deliver individual model courses.
-Subsequent applications may be made for the approval of additional courses to be added their certificate of accreditation.

-Audits should preferably be undertaken when the course is being delivered as a means to review in a live setting the practical application of procedures and training materials.
-This will also provide an overall evaluation on the interaction between course instructors and students, and the effectiveness of how the model course has been implemented under their quality management system (e.g., educational organizations management system (EOMS)).
-Where this is not possible, the competent authority may grant an interim approval for the delivery of a single course in order to facilitate the start-up operation of a new training organization, or the implementation of an additional model course at an existing training organization.
+Audits should preferably be undertaken when the course is being delivered to allow observation of procedures, training materials, instructor-student interactions, and how effectively the model course has been implemented within the educational organisations management system (EOMS).

 Where a competent authority operates a training organization

-Where a competent authority also operates a training organization, measures should be implemented to ensure that the process of accreditation and approval is sufficiently independent and conducted by auditors who do not have a routine connection with the management and operation of the training organization.
+Where a competent authority also operates a training organization, measures should be implemented to ensure that accreditation and approval processes are sufficiently independent.
+Audits should be conducted by auditors who do not have a routine connection with the management and operation of the training organization.

-The competent authority may consider the use of a third party organization to conduct or assist in the audit process.
-Alternatively, this may also be achieved by ensuring that the audit team are appointed from different departments within the competent authority.
+This independence may be achieved through the use of a third party organization to conduct, or assist in the audit process.
+Alternatively, independence may be demonstrated by appointing team members from different departments within the competent authority that have no involvement in training delivery or oversight.

 USe of ThIRD PARTY OrganiZations TO CONDUCT AUDITS

-Where a third party organization, with experience and qualifications in the provision of training has been engaged to conduct audits in full, or in part.
-The competent authority should ensure that the audit process for accreditation and the approval of the model course has been conducted in accordance with this Guideline.
+Where a third party organization, with experience and qualifications in the provision of training is engaged to conduct audits either in full, or in part, the competent authority should ensure that the audit process for accreditation and the approval of the model course has been conducted in accordance with this Guideline.

 Note - The final decision and responsibility with respect to granting the accreditation and approval of the model course rests with the competent authority who will issue the certificate of accreditation.

-Use of third party organizations for the approval of the model course

-Where a third party organization, with experience and qualifications in the provision of training has been engaged to conduct audits in full, or in part.
-The competent authority should ensure that the audit process for the approval of the model course has been conducted in accordance with this Guideline.

-Note - The final decision and responsibility with respect to granting the accreditation and approval of the model course rests with the competent authority who will issue the certificate of accreditation.

-CONSIDERATIONS

-Use of third party organizations for the audit process

-Where a third party organization has carried out the audit process the competent authority should ensure that it has been conducted in accordance with this guideline.

-The final decision and responsibility with respect to granting the accreditation and approval of the model course rests with the competent authority who will issue the certificate of accreditation.

-There are three stages to the audit process which are further explained below.
+AUDIT PROCESS

+The audit process typically consists of three stages, as outlined below.